Nuclei-Software/nuclei-sdk/doc/source/design/board/gd32vf103c_longan_nano.rst

   - The LCD is connected to SPI0.

-  - The LCD controller is similar to Sitronix' ST7735.
+  - The controller on the LCD is similar to Sitronix' ST7735.

+* One RGB-LED

+  - The red LED is controlled via PC13.
+This LED can be addressed by LED3 or LEDR.

+  - The green LED is controlled via PA1.
+This LED can be addressed by LED1 or LEDG.

+  - The blue LED is controlled via PA2 This LED can be addressed by LED2 or LEDB.

+There are two buttons on the board.
+One is the reset button and the other is to activate the internal bootloader.
+Unfortunately, none of these buttons can be used as user inputs.

 .. _Sipeed Longan Nano Documentation: https://longan.sipeed.com/en/